Blog Posts

 September 2023

-In a recent article (linked below), a company's journey from a tragic incident in 2018 to a profound shift in their safety culture is truly remarkable.
+In a recent article (linked below), a company's journey from a tragic incident in 2018 to a profound shift in its safety culture is truly remarkable.
 This shift also led to a groundbreaking decision—a worker's termination for a serious safety breach, despite a clean disciplinary record.

-The arbitrator overseeing the dismissal case highlighted key actions that defined this transformation:
+rator overseeing the dismissal case highlighted key actions that defined this transformation:

-Education Matters: The company invested significantly in educating its workforce on safety policies and procedures.
+• Education Matters: The company invested significantly in educating its workforce on safety policies and procedures.
 Regular training and toolbox talks became the norm.

-Consistency is Key: Enforcing safety policies consistently became a cornerstone.
+• Consistency is Key: Enforcing safety policies consistently became a cornerstone.
 Just months earlier, two employees were terminated for non-compliance, sending a clear message.

-Adapting to Learn: After significant events, such as the two terminations, the company revised its policies and retrained its staff accordingly.
+• Adapting to Learn: After significant events, such as the two terminations, the company revised its policies and retrained its staff accordingly.
 They didn't just react; they proactively adapted.

 Safety transformed into a non-negotiable value.